jpthiele/dealii-Wiki/deal.II-in-Spack.md

 For a quick overview of Spack's features, we recommend this short presentation https://tgamblin.github.io/files/Gamblin-Spack-SC15-Talk.pdf

+Note: Spack is in active development and is in alpha state, thereby below we recommend checking out specific hashes, that were tested with deal.II.

 ## Quick installation on the desktop

 Add the following to `~/.bashrc` (or equivalent)